mynk-tmr/notes/ReactJS/Beginner.md

 ```

 ### useReducer hook
-- adds a *reducer* function to manage complex state transitions
+- adds a *reducer* function to manage complex state transitions.
+It must be *pure* and map old state and *action* object to a new state
 - returns current *state* and *dispatcher* that internally calls `setState` with reducer's return
+- reducers are easy to test ; bugs are always in action usage

 ### useLayoutEffect hook
 ![[Pasted image 20240104064255.png]]